MSC-SOFTWARE-ENGINEERING-2022/news-app/README.md

 ## Local Deployment

+Please remember to install all dependencies in the package.json file first before running the application.\
+From the project folder, open the command-line execute the command:

+### `npm i`

 In the project directory, you can run:

 ### `npm start`

-Please remember to install all dependencies in the package.json file first before running the application

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.